Our Pick: Kavahol

 Check price →Best Kava to Replace Alcohol (2026): The Sober-Curious Guide

 More people than ever are quitting or cutting back on drinking — and kava has quietly become the go-to swap, because it's the rare alcohol-free option that actually gives you something instead of just taking the beer away.
-Here are the six kava drinks worth reaching for, matched to exactly what you're putting down: the beer, the cocktail, or the shot.
+Here are the seven kava drinks worth reaching for, matched to exactly what you're putting down: the beer, the cocktail, or the shot.
+And for the first time, the top of this guide is settled by lab paperwork and blind-tasted medals rather than a coin flip: Kavahol, the gold-medal fiery ginger kava spirit whose posted batch COAs assay above its own label, is our new overall pick.

 That's the gap kava fills better than almost anything else on the shelf.
 Kava is a root from the South Pacific that people have shared for centuries to relax and loosen up socially — and crucially, it does something.
 Where a sparkling water just isn't beer, a good kava drink gives you a gentle, calm, slightly floaty ease: shoulders drop, the conversation flows a little easier, the edge comes off the evening.
 It's why kava bars have spread across American cities and why the canned, sober-curious version is the fastest-growing corner of the category.
 You're not white-knuckling an empty ritual — you're swapping it for a different one that still delivers.